Gov Emmanuel Hosts IOCs, Targets more Job Opportunities | Leadership Newspaper

 On his part, the President BlackRhino, Brian Hertily, assured that when the necessary modalities are put in place for conversion of gas into energy the state will attract more industries for job creation .

-On the entourage were Project Manager, Vitol , Mr Quillaume Quiviaer, Project Technical Director, Vitol, Roar Millehaugeu, General Manager, Commercial, Mobil Producing Nigeria, Mr Harald Nrkl and Chris Parsons of Commercial Directorate, Mobil Producing Nigeria while the Secretary to the State Government, Dr Emmauel Ekuwem, State Executive Council members, Chief Assam Assam and Chairman Technical Committee on Foreign Direct Investment , Dr Gabriel Ukpe made the state delegation.
+On the entourage were Vice-Chairman Exxon Mobil of Nigeria MPN, Mr. Udom Inoyo, Project Manager, Vitol , Mr Quillaume Quiviaer, Project Technical Director, Vitol, Roar Millehaugeu, General Manager, Commercial, Mobil Producing Nigeria, Mr Harald Nrkl and Chris Parsons of Commercial Directorate, Mobil Producing Nigeria while the Secretary to the State Government, Dr Emmauel Ekuwem, State Executive Council members, Chief Assam Assam and Chairman Technical Committee on Foreign Direct Investment , Dr Gabriel Ukpe made the state delegation.

-ABUJA MAN REVEALS (FREE) SECRET FRUITS THAT INCREASED MANHOOD AND LASTING POWER IN 7DAYS...
-CLICK HERE TO GET IT!

-BRAND NEW SOLUTION!!! - Click Here Now To Enlarge Your Manhood Size By An Extra 3.7 Inches In Just 28 Days From Now,Get An Iron Rock-Hard Erection Today,And Last Over 39 Minutes Per Round,In Bed With A Woman Tonight.

 MOST READ